suransys/omnistap/README.md

 ## Quickstart
 ### Add OmnisTAP to your library
-1. Open `omnistap/startup/omnistap.lbs` in Omnis Studio
+1. Open `omnistap/lib/[your Omnis version]/omnistap.lbs` in Omnis Studio
 1. Set your library's startup task to subclass `omnistap.ogTAPTask`
 1. Restart your library's startup task